0

-Our posture plays a significant role in our overall health and wellbeing.
-However, as we age, this can change and cause discomfort or even pain if left untreated.
+Our body posture plays a significant role in our overall health and wellbeing.
+However, this can change as we age and cause discomfort or even pain if left untreated.
 Kyphosis lordosis is one such condition that can affect the spine over time.

 What is Kyphosis Lordosis Posture?